Aircoookie/WLED/usermods/TetrisAI_v2/readme.md

 ## Usage

-It is best to set the background color to black, the border color to light grey and the game over color (foreground) to dark grey.
+It is best to set the background color to black 🖤, the border color to light grey 🤍, the game over color (foreground) to dark grey 🩶, and color palette to 'Rainbow' 🌈.

 ### Sliders and boxes